AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Improvements**

-* To prevent incompatibility with some internet security GPO rules restrictions, the Campaign client console logon screen has been replaced by a built-in standard Windows form.
+* **Client console**: to prevent incompatibility with some internet security GPO rules restrictions, the Campaign client console logon screen has been replaced by a built-in standard Windows form.
+Fixed an issue when copy/pasting activities in a workflow using 64-bits Client console.
 * In delivery properties, the **[!UICONTROL Archive emails]** option has been renamed **[!UICONTROL Email BCC]** for a better user experience.
 * The workflow identifier is now displayed in the logs when resuming a workflow, which allows you to identify better which workflow was resumed.
 * Triggers integration authentication originally based on oAUTH authenticaton setup to access pipeline has now been changed and moved to Adobe I/O.